 For example, the CLI provides a huge addition to the application server and with a relatively short amount of time, it will let you put your hands into every resource of the application server, including runtime metrics.
-Even more add-ons are planned to come in the very next releases of the application server.
+Even more, add-ons are planned to come in the very next releases of the application server.

 On the other hand, the Web console provides a simple and elegant way to manage your AS resources with little or none learning curve.
-In particular, we have shown in Chapter 3, Managing the Enterprise Server, how it can be precious to manage the basic domain functionalities, such as configuring, starting, and stopping server groups and hosts.
+In particular, we have shown in Chapter 3, Configuring the Enterprise Server, how it can be precious to manage the basic domain functionalities, such as configuring, starting, and stopping server groups and hosts.